-12. The Governor, and any public officer or agent duly authorised by the Governor in that behalf, may at all reasonable times enter upon all or any of the stations, offices and installations in St. Helena in the possession or occupation of a Utility (either solely or jointly with any other person or persons) for the purpose of inspecting any of the telecommunications apparatus of the utility and the working and use of such apparatus:
+12. (1) The Governor, and any public officer or agent duly authorised by the Governor for the purpose, may at all reasonable times enter upon all or any of the stations, offices and installations in St Helena in the possession or occupation of a Utility (either solely or jointly with any other person or persons) for the purpose of inspecting any of the telecommunications apparatus of the utility and the working and use of that apparatus.

-Provided that any information thereby gained with regard to such apparatus shall not be published or publicly made known by the Governor or such officer or agent without the prior consent of the Utility.
+(2) Any information gained as a result of an inspection under subsection (1) with regard to such-telecommunications apparatus must not be published or publicly made known by the Governor or the officer or agent who conducts the inspection without the prior consent of the Utility.